minqiaowang/edition-based-redefinition/edition-based-redefinition/edition-based-redefinition.md

 ## Step 5: Set the new edition to default

-1. To make using the new edition the default.
+1. Once the application is upgraded, We can make using the new edition to default.

    ```
    SQL> connect sys/Ora_DB4U@orclpdb as sysdba